India is a candidate to be the ideal substitute for China in terms of foreign trade attractiveness.

 Since last April, the Indian market has become the most populous in the world (surpassing the Dragon Country), and represents the sixth global economy thanks to the impressive GDP growth rate in the last 10 years (an average of 6.1% per year according to the International Monetary Fund).

-Furthermore, in the next few years the increasingly large middle class will enjoy greater spending power than in the past, fostering interest in foreign brands: according to the World Economic Forum, over 140 million households will become middle class and another 20 million will enter the top-income category by 2030.
+Furthermore, in the coming years the increasingly large middle class will enjoy greater spending capacity than in the past, favoring interest in foreign brands: according to the World Economic Forum, over 140 million households will become middle class and another 20 million will enter the highest income category by 2030.

 But what is behind this great growth?
 And can India really now aspire to take China's place in international trade?

-The first element that has worried international analysts, and which has put Italian and Western companies on alert, is the speed with which Xi Jinping and the Chinese Communist Party are closing many doors to foreign trade. proclaiming the goal of self-reliance.
+The first element that worried international analysts, and which put Italian and Western businesses on alert, is the speed with which Xi Jinping and the Chinese Communist Party are closing many doors to foreign trade, proclaiming the goal of self-sufficiency.

-To do this, one inevitably passes through a closure to the West and to a consequent deterioration of relations with Europe and the United States.
-The latest example was the case of Taiwan, a point of great economic interest due to its large concentration of companies involved in the production of electronic chips.
+To do this, we necessarily need to close ourselves to the West and to a consequent deterioration of relations with Europe and the United States.
+The latest example was the Taiwan case, a point of great economic interest due to its large concentration of companies involved in the creation of electronic chips.

 But there is another problematic element for China, namely the harshness with which the government applied restrictions on mobility every time a new outbreak of Covid infections arose.